 Warwick Square, Carlisle CA1 1LB

-A handsome late nineteenth century red sandstone church in Perpendicular Gothic style by Dunn, Hansom and Dunn.
+A handsome late nineteenth century red sandstone church in Perpendicular Gothic style by Dunn, Hansom & Dunn of Newcastle.
 It forms a good group with the presbytery (by the same architects), and makes a positive contribution to the conservation area.

 Carlisle got its first Catholic church since the Reformation in 1798.
 According to Rafferty (1997), the Fairburn family, who owned the Bush Hotel in English Street, established a chapel by converting a small building on the West Walls.
 With little money to support a priest, the church here faltered until Joseph Marshall was sent to establish a mission in the town in 1800.
 Rafferty (1997) writes that despite financial hardship, Marshall stayed.
 He quotes from Marshall’s papers: “From the year 1800 to the year 1806 what I received at Carlisle was not worth keeping an account of.”